SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ```

 The first line tells **VIMTEX** what pdf viewer you want to use to open your
 pdf.
 Simple.
-The next line tells what kind of **LaTeX** you want to use to compile your document.
-The last line tell NeoVim to configure the concealment.
+The next line tells what kind of **LaTeX** you want to use to
+compile your document.
+The last line tell NeoVim to configure the concealment
+level.

 This is a feature that NeoVim uses to hide certain parts of the code if your
 cursor isn't on it.
 It hides **\\[**, **\\]**, **$**.
 By making **\\[**,
 **\\]**, **$** invisible, they aren't so distracting.
 Here's a quick demo: